A Widow's Game: Production

 The film is a Bambú Producciones production.
 Daniel Sosa lensed the film.
 Shooting locations included Valencia.

 Release

 Netflix released the film on 30 May 2025.

 Reception

 Jose Madrid of El Confidencial rated the film 3½ out of 5 stars, declaring it "accessible and pacey, addictive throughout its two hours and faithful (perhaps too much so) to the real event it portrays".

 John Serba of Decider.com declared the film "a slightly-better-than-middling drama, professionally executed from a technical standpoint but a bit thin of screenplay".

+Viewership

+According to data from Showlabs, A Widow's Game ranked tenth on Netflix in the United States during the week of 2–8 June 2025.